jaywcjlove/bookmarks/README.md

 ## Configuration

-Place a configuration file [`menuist.ini`](./bookmarks/menuist.ini) in the root of your bookmarks directory to hide specific menu items.
-Alternatively, you can use a hidden configuration file named `.menuist.ini` to keep your bookmarks menu clean and tidy.
+Place a [`menuist.ini`](./bookmarks/menuist.ini) configuration file in the root of your bookmarks directory to hide certain menu items and keep the bookmarks menu tidy.
+Alternatively, you can use a hidden file `.menuist.ini` as the configuration.

 ```ini
 [options]